nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * `list v/modules` : To display list of modules with respective indexes
   * `list v/people` : To display list of persons with respective indexes
 * 2 values for `OPTION`:
-    * `module`: Edits the module specified by compulsory field `m/MODULE`.
-Optional fields `[n/NAME] [nm/NEWMODULE]` to specify the new name or module code of the module.
+    * `module`: Edits the module specified by compulsory field `INDEX`.
+Optional fields `[n/NAME] [m/MODULECODE]` to specify the new name or module code of the module.
-    * `person`: Edits the person at the specified by the compulsory field INDEX.
+    * `person`: Edits the person at the specified by the compulsory field `INDEX`.
 The index refers to the index number shown in the most recent list of contacts viewable on the GUI.
 The index must be a positive integer 1, 2, 3, …
 * Existing values will be updated to the input values.

 Examples: